How to Stop Counting Calories And Not Gain Weight [1 Unique Strategy]

 Welcome to Part 2 of the White Coat Trainer Diet Series:

-In part 1 of this series, we discussed the three most important factors that contribute to successful dieting.
-If you haven't read it yet, you can find it at 3 Key Principles of Successful Dieting.
+- In part 1 we discuss the three most important factors that contribute to successful dieting.
+If you haven't read it yet, you can find it at The Importance of a Balanced Diet (3 Key Principles You Need To Know)

-This post will cover a simple, yet effective method on how to quantify your food intake, and recommendations on determining the amount of food you should consume in each sitting.
+This post will cover a simple, yet effective method on how to quantify your food intake, and recommendations for determining the amount of food you should consume.